JiyaDarshini/Government-scheme-advisor/README.md

 - This is a minimal skeleton for fast prototyping.
 Add real authentication, production-ready configs, migrations and secure secrets before deploying.
 - To seed example data: exec into backend container and run `python seed.py` or run it locally with a configured DATABASE_URL.

-Next steps I can do for you (tell me which):
-- Generate the full admin UI code (React) with translation management pages.
-- Add JWT auth and an admin CLI for managing schemes.
-- Implement Postgres full-text search and Redis caching in the backend.
-- Create GitHub Actions CI pipeline and a production-ready Dockerfile.